eraofchaos/eraofchaos.github.io/artifacts/Bird of Perception.md

 ---
 title: "Artifacts - Live Hawkeye - Bird of Perception"
 permalink: /artifacts/Bird of Perception/
-excerpt: "Live Hawkeye - Bird of Perception.
+excerpt: "Era of Chaos  Live Hawkeye - Bird of Perception.
 A hawkeye sculpture enchanted by a witch's power.
 One of the components of the Live Hawkeye."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Bird of Perception.md"